Ezaankhan/Ezaankhan/README.md

 - 👋 Hi, I’m @Ezaankhan
 - 👀 I’m interested in leaning new stuff
-- 🌱 I’m currently learning HTML, CSS3, JS, PHP
+- 🌱 I’m currently learning HTML, CSS3, JS, PHP, C# and Selenium.
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on web development projects along with the Quality Assurance of them while writing automation scripts.
 - 📫 How to reach me? simply email me on ezaan.24khan@gmail.com

 <!---